HarshitWaldia/Image-Super-Resolution/README.md

 ## Welcome!

 Welcome to the ESRGAN Implementation repository!
-This project implements the Enhanced Super Resolution GAN (ESRGAN) along with related projects such as BasicSR and Real-ESRGAN.
+This project implements the Enhanced Super Resolution GAN (ESRGAN).
 Credits for the original projects go to:

 - [BasicSR](https://github.com/xinntao/BasicSR)
 - [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN)